return42/sphkerneldoc/linux_src_doc/drivers/mmc/core/mmc_ops_c.rst

         timeout (ms) for operation performed by register write, timeout of zero implies maximum possible timeout

+    :param unsigned char timing:
+        new timing to change to

     :param bool use_busy_signal:
         use the busy signal as response type

     :param bool send_status:
         send status cmd to poll for busy

-    :param bool ignore_crc:
+    :param bool retry_crc_err:
-        ignore CRC errors when sending status cmd to poll for busy
+        retry when CRC errors when polling with CMD13 for busy

 .. _`__mmc_switch.description`: